8th DISTRICT COURT

 A complaint for money damages may be included along with your complaint for possession.
 However, please note the complaint for money damages is governed by the rules of general civil, not small claims.

-Landlord-Tenant matters are handled at the District Court Crosstown Location, however, the case may be filed at either of the District Court Locations, if the property is located within Kalamazoo County.
+Landlord-Tenant matters are handled at the District Court Crosstown Courthouse, however, the case may be filed at either of the District Court Locations, if the property is located within Kalamazoo County.

 - FIRST REQUIREMENT IS TO SERVE A NOTICE TO YOUR TENANT